BkrBkr/AuthCaptchaForJoomla/README.md

 # Installation

-1. Enable a captcha-plugin in Joomla (e.g. recaptcha) ⋅⋅⋅For details about joomla captcha plugins, please refer to the Joomla documentation or google.
+1. Enable a captcha-plugin in Joomla (e.g. recaptcha) ⋅⋅⋅ For details about joomla captcha plugins, please refer to the Joomla documentation or google.
 2. Install and enable this plugin.

 # Troubleshooting